22 things graduates wish they had known as freshers

 You probably think you could never get sick of chicken nuggets but, believe us, it's possible.
-Takeaways are easy and convenient, but pigging out at fast food joints constantly will take its toll on your health – and bank account.
+Takeaways are easy and convenient, but regularly buying meals from fast food joints will take a toll on your health – and bank account.

 Sometimes, though, you might still want to treat yourself to a cheeky takeaway.
-When you do, make sure you follow these tips for getting takeaways on a budget.
+When you do, make sure you follow these tips on getting takeaways on a budget.

 Don't spend your Student Loan in one go

 In an ideal world, your Maintenance Loan would cover everything from food and accommodation to books and booze.
-However, the reality is that, for most students, the Maintenance Loan doesn't even cover rent.
+However, the reality is that, for a lot of students, the Maintenance Loan barely covers rent.

 Be prepared for this.
-Learn how to budget as soon as possible so you get your finances off to a good start, try finding a part-time job to earn some dough while you study and get a student bank account which works for you.
+Learn how to budget as soon as possible so you get your finances off to a good start, look for a part-time job to earn some extra cash while you study and get a student bank account that works for you.

 Buy plenty of pants and socks